gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 30: Tuesday, October 8, 2024 - Higher-Order Functions
 Technically the last day of practicing with Python.
 I will continue for one more month though to solidify this more.
 Added feature to output an investment portfolio distribution based on a person's temperament.

-## Day 31: Wednesday, October 9, 2024 - Recursion
+### Day 31: Wednesday, October 9, 2024 - Recursion
 Calculating high payment events using recursion.
 The single function simply takes in a list of integers, and uses defaults to determine what "high" is and outputs the count of events that exceeds that limit.

-## Day 32: Thursday, October 10, 2024 - Function Composition & Currying
+### Day 32: Thursday, October 10, 2024 - Function Composition & Currying
 Okay, so maybe I haven't been currying.
 I just realized I largely misunderstood what currying is compared to function composition...
 So, today I actually made a curried function for the first time just with adding up sums.
 I made a few different units tests to make sure I actually understand this using different "pre-fill" scenarios.

+### Day 33: Friday, October 11, 2024 - Immutability & Data Transformations
+Passing an input of a dictionary that contains a list of dictionaries for a bunch of events.
+The goal is to delete all the event entries except for the last one.
+Instead of taking the data structure and modifying the original, we get a copy of it and slice the entries out except for the last one to return a new data structure for events.